jompero/grid-editor/README.md

 Grid-editor is a working progress project.
 The goal is to create a tool that allows editing a grid based layout with preset 'palette'.
 An example will be created with a tileset from Zelda: Link's Awakening and the ability to create and edit a level layout.

 The example is available on [Heroku](https://mysterious-meadow-32567.herokuapp.com/).

+Backend built on express-generator.
+Client built on create-react-app.

 ## Goals